Archæologia Britannica: Chapter X: Some Proprieties of Phrase with some Notes omitted in the Foregoing Chapters, and a Specimen of the modern Cornish Collated with the Welsh

-Finally, Lhuyd lists the parishes in west Cornwall where people still speak Cornish.
+Lhuyd lists the parishes in west Cornwall where people were still speaking Cornish.

-Title VII Antiqua Britanniae lingua scriptorum quae non impressa sunt, Catalogus
+Title VII: Antiqua Britanniae lingua scriptorum quae non impressa sunt, Catalogus

-A catalogue of 'British' manuscripts.
-This Title is in fact an evaluation of medieval Welsh manuscripts.
+A catalogue and evaluation of medieval "British" (Welsh) manuscripts.

-Title VIII An essay towards a British etymologicon
+Title VIII: An essay towards a British etymologicon

-Written by David Parry, one of Lhuyd's assistants, this Title features a section with English headwords, followed by a wordlist of Latin lemmata glossed with basic vocabulary from various European languages.
+Written by David Parry, one of Lhuyd's assistants, this title features a section with English headwords, followed by a wordlist of Latin lemmata, glossed with basic vocabulary from various European languages.